 - placing campaign posters, banners and corflutes

-- handing out ‘how-to-vote’ cards for the re-election of their employer and promotional material, especially on polling day, or in other environments where crowd behaviour may be difficult to predict.
+- handing out ‘how-to-vote’ cards for the re-election of their employer and/or promotional material, especially on polling day or in other environments where crowd behaviour may be difficult to predict.

 Further, when storing items, including campaign material, ensure it is stowed in a safe manner where there is no risk of persons tripping, or materials falling and injuring staff.
 Care should be taken to ensure that hallways and exits remain clear at all times.